marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 `alter 0RN, chain="L"`

 We have everything need to create a model of the wild-type TEM-1 with sulbalactam.
-Go to the Plugin drop-down menu and choose "enlighten" We are now ready to use Enlighten to perform some simulations.
+Go to the Plugin drop-down menu and choose "enlighten".
+We are now ready to use Enlighten to perform some simulations.
 From the plugin menu choose enlighten: